 Burlington bell cistern

-The Burlington, or bell, style WC cistern is an old fashion, or period, feature found in old houses or houses which have been refurbished to a true Victorian style with high level WC cisterns.
+The Burlington, or bell, style cistern is only suitable for high level cisterns and is now considered old fashion but can still be found in old houses or houses refurbished to be true to their Victorian age.

-Apart from the ball valve, the Burlington style cistern does not have any parts to wear and can be is very reliable.
+The Burlington bell style cistern does not have any parts to wear and so is highly reliable.
+Their weaknesses are:

-- They tend to be mechanically noisy as the top lever pivots and lifts the cast iron bell.
+- Burlington bell style cisterns tend to be mechanically noisy as the top lever pivots and the iron bell is dropped.

-Although the Burlington cistern does suffer from these drawbacks, a well preserved, and correctly set-up, Burlington bell style cistern installed in a period property does add the appropriate style without having to compromise for modern living.
+Although there are these drawbacks, using a well set-up and preserved Burlington bell style cistern in the appropriate position does add style without compromising on modern living.